simawulei/SQL-Data-Manager/README.md

 Save methods of a class instance will save changes or create new records in the database.
 Child records loaded will also be save recursively.

+Primary keys are queried on startup and cached for future use.

+Applications that use this library must call SQLDMGlobal.RegisterAssemblyForData on initial startup.
+Environments must also be configured and can be done so manually or in a web.config file.